 - About 11.5 cups (2.7 liters) of fluids a day for women

 These recommendations cover fluids from water, other beverages and food (about 20 percent of daily fluid intake usually comes from food).
 Do your best to stay hydrated if you wish to keep your immune system healthy.
+Certain food supplements like ArtemiC help in strengthening the immune system.

 Studies show that people who don’t get enough sleep are more likely to get sick after being exposed to a virus, such as a common cold or flu.
 Lack of sleep can also affect how fast you recover when you do get sick.